QubesOS/qubes-doc/debugging/vm-interface.md

 -   `qubes.SetGuiMode` - called in HVM to switch between fullscreen and seamless GUI mode.
 The service receives a single word on stdin - either `FULLSCREEN` or `SEAMLESS`
+-   `qubes.ResizeDisk` - called to inform that underlying disk was resized.
+    Name of disk image is passed on standard input (`root`, `private`, `volatile`, or other).
+This is used starting with Qubes 4.0.

 Other Qrexec services installed by default: